Scrivener has long been a favorite drafting tool for Mac users. Recent updates brought this magic of this program to the world of Windows users.

 Scrivener as a Project Management Suite

 As a freelancer, the bulk of my income comes from writing.
-This makes the benefits of Scrivener easy to see.
 One of my biggest frustrations with my work is having to juggle multiple programs and windows to keep track of the information important to me.

 As I was using Scrivener, I realized that I could utilize the framework offered by the program to help streamline my work process and keep track of things easily.
 I loaded up a blank template and got to work tweaking settings.
 In about 15 minutes, I had a project management solution that helped to eliminate a large portion of the little nuances that I cataloged and recorded.